crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

 1. Open the [IAM console](https://console.aws.amazon.com/iam/).
 1. Choose Roles, then Create role.
-1. Choose EKS from the list of services, then Allows Amazon EKS to manage your clusters on your behalf for your use case, then Next: Permissions.
+1. Choose EKS from the list of services, then "Allows EKS to manage clusters on your behalf", then Next: Permissions.
 1. Choose Next: Tags.
 1. Choose Next: Review.
-1. For Role name, enter a unique name for your role, such as eksServiceRole, then choose Create role.
+1. For the Role name, enter a unique name for your role, such as eksServiceRole, then choose Create role.
-1. Export role arn
+1. Set the EKS_ROLE_ARN environment variable to the name of your role ARN
     ```console
     export EKS_ROLE_ARN=replace-with-full-role-arn
     ```